hpodhaisky/expmv/readme.md

 `expmv` - Matrix exponential times a vector.
 ==========

-... we need to understand ...
+... we need to understand ... now we do understand ...

 About
 -----